 The translation reserve represents accumulated differences on the translation of assets and liabilities of foreign operations.
 Retained losses represent accumulated trading losses, including amortisation and impairment charges in respect of goodwill and intangible assets arising from past acquisitions.
 Capital reserves represent share premium, merger reserve, capital redemption reserve and share options reserve.

 1. Basis of Preparation

-The financial information set out in this document does not constitute the Company's statutory accounts for 2011 or 2012.
-Statutory accounts for the years ended 31 December 2011 and 31 December 2012 have been reported on by the Independent Auditors.
-The Independent Auditors' Reports on the Annual Report and Financial Statements for each of 2011 and 2012 were unmodified and did not contain a statement under 498(2) or 498(3) of the Companies Act 2006 but in the 2011 report, consistent with prior years, drew attention to an emphasis of matter due to the uncertainty over going concern.
+The financial information set out in this document does not constitute the Company's statutory accounts for 2012 or 2013.
+Statutory accounts for the years ended 31 December 2012 and 31 December 2013 have been reported on by the Independent Auditors.
+The Independent Auditors' Reports on the Annual Report and Financial Statements for each of 2012 and 2013 were unmodified and did not contain a statement under 498(2) or 498(3) of the Companies Act 2006.

 2. Going Concern

 The financial statements have been prepared on a going concern basis.
 In reaching their assessment, the directors have considered a period extending at least 12 months from the date of approval of these financial statements.
 This assessment has included consideration of the forecast performance of the business for the foreseeable future, the cash and financing facilities available to the Group, and the repayment terms in respect of the Group’s borrowings, including the potential of having to repay convertible loan stock in January 2015.

 During 2013, the Group achieved revenues of £13.3m and a profit before tax of £341,000.
 These represents an improvement compared to the previous year, which itself showed growth over 2011.
 Coming into 2013, the Group’s sales pipeline remains active, and accordingly, the directors remain positive about the prospects for the business.